 The works refer to a variety of biblical books including Exodus, Daniel, and the Song of Songs and, the Acts of the Apostles, and the Book of Revelation.
 The exhibition is curated by John Harvey (Centre for Studies in the Visual Culture of Religion) and Martin Crampin and John Morgan-Guy (The Imaging the Bible in Wales project).

-School of Art Galleries, Aberystwyth University, 1 April – 9 May 2008.
+School of Art Galleries, Aberystwyth University, Wales, 1 April – 9 May 2008.

-The following are examples of some of the works in the exhibition:
+The following are examples of the works exhibited.